Study abroad in ERASMUS programme and partner countries

 RIA usually passes your details on to the host university (in exceptional cases this is done by the subject coordinator).

 After application/nomination at FAU, you must usually also register/apply at the partner university.
-You will receive information about this (registration deadlines, documents to be submitted) from RIA and/or from your department.
-Make sure you register at your partner university on time.
-If you miss the registration deadline at your partner university, it cannot be guaranteed that you will be able to take part in the Erasmus programme.
-Stay in contact with your partner university after registration in order to clarify any issues regarding arrival, accommodation, course selection, orientation programmes, enrolment, etc.
+You will receive information about this (registration deadlines, documents to be submitted) from the host university.
+Make sure you register at your host university on time.
+If you miss the registration deadline, it cannot be guaranteed that you will be able to take part in the Erasmus programme.
+Stay in contact with your host university after registration in order to clarify any issues regarding arrival, accommodation, course selection, orientation programmes, enrolment, etc.

 Discuss your study plans and the possibilities for transferring your study credits with your Erasmus coordinator and the person responsible for accreditation.

-Read the Student reports on the internet, and share experiences with former German Erasmus students (contact details via e-mail from RIA) and international guest students (Buddy Programme).
-If necessary, apply in good time for overseas assistance under the Federal Training Assistance Act (BAföG) with the responsible BAföG office and/or leave from your studies with the Student Records Office.
+If necessary, apply in good time for overseas assistance under the Federal Training Assistance Act (BAföG) with the responsible BAföG office.
+You can apply for leave from your studies at your home university with the Student Records Office.

 Submit the documents required for you to take part in the programme to RIA.
 As an Erasmus grant recipient, you have certain obligations before/after your arrival and after your return.
 You will receive information about this from RIA; a compulsory information event usually takes place at the end of July.